 Gillies Bay, Texada Island

-Gillies Bay features a sandy beach that plays host to the Texada Island Sandcastle Weekend each year.
+Gillies Bay features a sandy beach that plays host to Texada Island's Sandcastle Weekend each year.
 One of the most impressively vast intertidal zones makes for a great sandy playground at low tide and a shallow, warm swimming area at high tide.
 Bring your skimboard!
 Note that there are no washroom facilities, but you are within walking distance to a handful of community amenities.

 Shelter Point Regional Park, Texada Island